 Materials that Reflect IR Radiation

-Skin reflects IR radiation, as does aluminum foil.
-Because of aluminum foil's IR reflection ability, placing sheets of aluminum foil behind your radiator on an exterior wall can reduce heat loss through the wall.
+Aluminum foil is a strong IR reflector.
+Placing sheets of aluminum foil behind your radiator on an exterior wall can reduce heat loss through the wall.
 Snow’s ability to reflect IR radiation back into space helps to keep the planet cooler.
 If your car sits in the sun too long, it becomes too warm inside.
 Partly this is from trapping visible light waves, but a bigger effect is the absorption of IR radiation by the car’s paint.

 Materials that Radiate IR Radiation